-First you need to identify your ideal clients.
+First, you need to identify your ideal customers.

-Get really clear on who your ideal clients are, understand the language they use when describing themselves, their problems and what keywords they use to search for someone who offers the kinds of solutions that you do.
+Get really clear on who your ideal customers are, understand the language they use when describing themselves, their problems, and what keywords they use to search for someone who offers the kinds of solutions that you do.
 Know where they connect with their peers.